How to Style Table Rows Differently by CSS nth-child Selector?

 Styling alternate HTML table rows differently

-You may use the CSS nth-child selector for styling alternate table rows differently.
-Not only you may style alternative rows but also specify a different style for rows with the given number.
+You may use the CSS nth-child selector to style alternate table rows differently.
+Not only may you style alternative rows but also specify a different style for rows with the given number.
 For example, styling every 3rd or 4th row is different from the other rows.

 See the examples below where I will use odd, even, and other numbers in the nth-child selector.